PreiyaaKedia/4o-realtime-and-azure-tts/README.md

      http://localhost:8000/
     ```

+4. Use username as "raj" and password as "pass123" to login to the application.

 ### Option 2: Run the application in a Docker container

 1. Navigate to the src folder of the repository